rekhaDevs/samagragovernance.in/src/pages/project/health-diagnosis-design.md

     label: 'Enhancing accountability through monitoring & incentivisation '
   - count: ' '
     label: >-
-      Facilitating ongoing care from time of diagnosis to completion of treatment
+      Facilitating continuum of care from time of diagnosis to completion of treatment
 keyInitiativesTitle: '  '
 ---